7 Things You Need to Know About the Brown Recluse Spider

 Spiders are an important part of the ecological system, as well as any household.
 These multi-legged creatures eat other spiders and insects that you probably don’t want crawling around.
 But some spiders, regardless of their diet, are dangerous to humans as well as pets, and should be destroyed if they have taken up residence in your home.

-There are a few ways your home can be attractive to the brown recluse: if there's a place to hide and food to eat.
-Any bug or animal will enter your home if it has these things and if your home has gaps and cracks that haven't been taken care of, your home may even be more susceptible to a brown recluse invasion.
+There are a few ways your home can be attractive to the brown recluse: the biggest factor is if there's a place to hide and food to eat.
+Additionally, any bug or animal will enter your home if it has these things and if your home has gaps and cracks that haven't been taken care of, your home may even be more susceptible to a brown recluse invasion.

 There are several good hiding spots for a brown recluse: